-If one restricts the period under consideration to 2000-2008, the number of countries can be increased to 23 (the EU27 minus Sweden, Finland, Denmark and Malta).
-Between 2000 and 2008, one again observes beta and (albeit less robustly) sigma-convergence, both for the group of 23 EU Member States and for the eleven for which data availability stretches back to 1995.(8) There is no real upward convergence in the levels of polarization across the 23 EU Members: the average value of the polarization index for the group under review increased from 1.61 in 2000 (with a standard deviation of 1.75) to 1.75 (with a standard deviation of 1.25).
+If one restricts the period under consideration to 2000-2008, the number of countries can be increased to 23 (the EU-27 minus Sweden, Finland, Denmark and Malta).
+Between 2000 and 2008, one again observes beta and (albeit less robustly) sigma-convergence, both for the group of 23 EU Member States and for the eleven for which data availability stretches back to 1995.16 There is no real upward convergence in the levels of polarization across the 23 EU Members: the average value of the polarization index for the group under review increased from 1.68 in 2000 (with a standard deviation of 1.75) to 1.78 (with a standard deviation of 1.25).
 In the smaller group of 11 countries for which data are available from 1995 onwards, the upward movement is more outspoken: in 2000 the average value of the polarization index for these Member States was 0.73 (standard deviation 1.88) increasing to 1.42 (standard deviation 1.50) by 2008.
-This trend seems to have been driven mainly by the declining size of households and the rising female participation in labour markets in Spain, Italy, France and Greece.
+This trend seems to have been driven mainly by the declining size of households and the rising female participation in labour markets in Spain, Italy, France and Greece (cf. the explanatory power of gender, below).
 The ten new Member States under examination were characterized by high levels of polarization in 2000 (with an average polarization index of 2.72); in this respect their starting position in the beginning of the Lisbon era was very different from that of Spain, Italy and Greece, which were still characterized by negative polarization in 2000 with extended families still pooling unemployment risks.

-(8) The beta-convergence is more robust than the sigma-convergence when eliminating outliers.
-The negative correlation between starting values for P, signalling beta-convergence, is -0.71 for the EU23 and -0.70 for the EU11.
+16 The beta-convergence is more robust than the sigma-convergence when eliminating outliers.
+The negative correlation between starting values for P, signalling beta-convergence, is -0.71 for the EU-23 and -0.70 for the EU-11.
 In appendix 2 we elaborate on the impact of elimination of outliers on the sustainability of convergence.